How to Build Rapport in Sales With 3 Simple Techniques

 We all have heard the old sales adage: “People buy from people they like.”
-Also, there is a significant body of social science research that supports this concept.
+And there is a significant body of social science research that supports this concept.

 One of the quickest and most effective methods for building sales relationships is building rapport.
 Rapport enables smooth communication because it allows people to be at ease.
-Sometimes rapport happens naturally, you might instantly hit it off with someone.
+Sometimes this happens naturally, and you might instantly hit it off with someone.
 This is often how friendships are started.
-Other times, you have to be more deliberate in building rapport with someone.
+Other times, you have to be more deliberate in building it with someone.